 • The potential to engage in innovative research and to complete the PhD within a prescribed period of study

-• Language proficiency (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component).
+• English language proficiency (an overall minimum Academic IELTS score of 7.0 with a minimum of 6.5 in each of the four components).

 • An experimentalist, preferably with some experience of equipment or instrumentation development